Native American Program

 Our Native American Program for Drug and Alcohol Treatment

-Royal’s Native American Program addresses the mental and behavioral health risk factors involved with drug and alcohol abuse, through the integration of culturally competent activities.
-In doing so, we hope to motivate native and non-native guests as they participate in Native American healing rituals and progress toward healthier lifestyles for the betterment of themselves, their families, and their community.
+Royal’s Native American Program addresses the mental and behavioral health risk factors involved with drug and alcohol abuse.
+To provide inclusive care, our program integrates culturally competent activities.
+In doing so, we hope to motivate native and non-native guests as they participate in Native American healing rituals.
+As our guests progress toward healthier lifestyles, these healing practices benefit their relationships with themselves, their families, and their community.

 Chiefly, NAP courses, ceremonies, and peer-support gatherings expose you to the ceremony of healing in an inclusive and respectful environment.
 We value the importance of inclusivity, believing in its power as a powerful component of healing.
 For this purpose, guests participating in our Native American Program become a part of a healthy, life-changing movement.

 In general, tribal healing courses include talking circles and hands-on activities that increase self-confidence and the desire to recover from addiction.
 Overall, Native American programs work to remove substance abuse in native people and the feelings of social isolation.
 At the same time, Native American programs offer treatment services that help to increase positive and productive behaviors within tribal communities.

 We also want to acknowledge the team at Wellbriety in addition to the local tribes of Washington state.
 The efforts of our team and local tribal leaders who provide insights, support, and guidance have helped us build a successful, culturally competent Native American program.

 Royal Life Centers is honored to be a part of the White Bison Wellbriety family as one of only 10 Wellbriety Certified Treatment Centers.
 More specifically, we proudly offer our Native American Program for guests undergoing treatment in one of our five facilities located across the beautiful state of Washington.